Las Vegas Divorce Mediation Attorneys

-With so much at stake, enduring a divorce in Clark County, Nevada without an experienced mediation attorney is very risky.
+With so much at stake, enduring a divorce in Clark County, Nevada without an experienced mediation lawyer is very risky.
 It is not wise for a spouse to mediate an agreement without seeking legal advice from an experienced Las Vegas divorce mediation attorney.

-Contact Mills & Anderson at (702) 386-0030 or submit an online form to discuss your case with a knowledgeable family law mediation attorney that has experience negotiating sensitive matters such as; child support, child visitation, alimony, and division of community property.
+Contact Mills & Anderson at (702) 386-0030 or submit an online form to discuss your case with a knowledgeable family law mediation lawyer that has experience negotiating sensitive matters such as; child support, child visitation, alimony, and division of community property.

 Clark County, Nevada Divorce Mediation Information Center:

 - What are the Benefits of a Mediated Divorce?

 - What is the Role of the Mediator?

 - What is my Attorney’s Role in the Mediation?

 Mediation in divorce is an alternative process in which a neutral third party, a mediator, assists divorcing spouses in reaching an agreement on unresolved issues.
 These issues usually involve the division of their assets, alimony, child support, child visitation, and child custody.

 Attending a mediation session offers both spouses several benefits when compared to a litigated divorce proceeding, some of which are:

 - Mediations can be less demanding than trial,